 5 Order Picking Strategies You Should Know

-Your order picking strategy determines how you organize labor resources in the warehouse to retrieve inventory and fulfill customer orders.
+Your strategy determines how you organize labor resources in the warehouse to retrieve inventory and fulfill customer orders.
 The larger your operation, and the more SKUs you carry, the more important it is for your warehouse to adopt more efficient methods.

 Here are five order picking strategies you should know: